UrielCh/node-dev-input-reader/README.md

     // in case oh hardware lost, will reconnect every retryInterval 10sec
 ```

-with syntetic events with double/long click detection (if needed):
+With syntetic events with double/long click detection (if needed):
 ```typescript
     // use simple events
     const reader = new DevInputReader('event0', { retryInterval: 10000, longPress: 5000, doublePress: 300 });